Breadcrumbs

 • Certain kinds of food (common examples are nuts, eggs, milk and shellfish)

-• Insect bites/stings (for example bee stings)
+• Insect bites/stings (such as bee stings)

 • Dust mites